 I also recommend reinforcing both collar pieces if you are using some softer fabric.
 If you are sewing from a stiffer fabric and you want the collar to look somewhat casual or a bit messy, reinforce only the areas with buttonholes and buttons.
 If you have a stiff fabric and you don't want to have buttons on your collar, you don't need to reinforce it at all.

-Lay the pocket piece with pocket opening over the front piece (face side to face side).
+Lay the pocket piece with a pocket opening over the front piece (face side to face side).

 Align the print of the pieces in the side seam area.

-Turn the pocket piece to the reverse side of the front piece and check the print alignment.
+Flip the pocket piece to the side and check the print alignment.

-Front piece “sticks out” about 2 mm beyond the pocket piece from the reverse side view.
+The front piece "sticks out" about 2 mm (0,08") beyond the pocket piece from the reverse side view.

 Iron the seam thoroughly.
 You can also topstitch the pocket opening to stabilize it further.
-(Use longer stitches and sew about 0,7 cm away from the edge of the pocket opening.)
+(Use longer stitches and sew about 0,7 cm (1/4") from the edge of the pocket opening.)
 Iron again.

 Take care to align the whole pocket piece precisely - its print should match the print on the front piece.